Difference-in-Differences Designs: A Practitioner's Guide: DiD designs with multiple time periods

 \end{customass}

 \begin{customass}{PT-GT-all}[Parallel Trends for every period and group] For every treatment groups $g$ and $g'$ and time periods $t$,

 \end{customass}

 Assumption \ref{ass:gt-parallel-trends-never} is the analog of the PT assumptions we used in the $2\times T$ design.
-It uses the never-treated units as the relevant comparison group for all eventually-treated units, and it only imposes parallel trends in post-treatment periods.
+It uses the never-treated units as the relevant comparison group for all eventually-treated units, and it imposes parallel trends in post-treatment periods only.
 In our Medicaid application, this would entail using the non-expansion counties as the comparison group for the 2014, 2015, 2016, and 2019 expansion groups.
-In addition, since Assumption \ref{ass:gt-parallel-trends-never} only imposes parallel trends for the future, the farthest we can go into pre-treatment periods is $t=g-1$, which will serve as the only (justifiable) baseline period.
-More formally, under Assumption \ref{ass:gt-parallel-trends-never}, it is straightforward to show that, for post-treatment periods
+In addition, since Assumption \ref{ass:gt-parallel-trends-never} imposes parallel trends only for the future, the farthest we can go into pre-treatment periods is $t=g-1$, which will serve as the only (justifiable) baseline period.
+More formally, under Assumption \ref{ass:gt-parallel-trends-never}, it is straightforward to show that for post-treatment periods,

 which shows that $ATT(g,t)$ is identified \citep{Callaway2021, Sun2021}.
-Note that \eqref{eqn:ATTgt-never} highlights that we are essentially back to a $2\times 2$ design when it comes to learning about $ATT(g,t)$: it only leverages data from two periods, $t$ (post) and $g-1$ (pre), and two treatment groups, $G_i=g$ (treated) and $G_i=\infty$ (comparison).
+Note that \eqref{eqn:ATTgt-never} highlights that we are essentially back to a $2\times 2$ design when it comes to learning about $ATT(g,t)$: it leverages data from only two periods, $t$ (post) and $g-1$ (pre), and two treatment groups, $G_i=g$ (treated) and $G_i=\infty$ (comparison).

-Assumption \ref{ass:gt-parallel-trends-nyt} allows one to use not only the never-treated units but any group of units that are not-yet-treated by time $t$.
+Under assumption \ref{ass:gt-parallel-trends-nyt}, one can use not only the never-treated units but any group of units that are not-yet-treated by time $t$.
 In our Medicaid example, we could now use non-expansion counties and 2016 and 2019 expansion counties as comparison groups when estimating $ATT(2014,2015)$.
-Based on Assumption \ref{ass:gt-parallel-trends-nyt}, \citet{Callaway2021} has shown that we can identify the $ATT(g,t)$ for post-treatment periods $t\ge g$ by\footnote{\citet{deChaisemartin2020} have derived the same results but restricting attention to instantaneous treatment effects, that is, $ATT(g,g)$'s.
+Using Assumption \ref{ass:gt-parallel-trends-nyt}, \citet{Callaway2021} has shown that we can identify the $ATT(g,t)$ for post-treatment periods $t\ge g$ by\footnote{\citet{deChaisemartin2020} have derived the same results but restrict attention to instantaneous treatment effects---that is, $ATT(g,g)$'s.
 They do allow for treatment turning on and off, but also impose that being exposed to a treatment today does not affect outcomes tomorrow (a no-carryover assumption).
 See \citet{deChaisemartin2023b-intertemporal-treatments} for some extensions. }